 Above: Joy (Constance Worth) and John Beal on the set of “Let’s Have Fun” in 1943.
 Hollywood Jan-Dec 1942 via Lantern

-In 1943’s Crime Doctor, the first of a long running series of crime films, she plays a nurse who is in the ward just before the hero, Ordway, awakes (He has amnesia and doesn’t recall that he was a gangster).
+In 1943’s Crime Doctor, the first of a long running series of crime films, she plays a nurse who is in the ward just before the hero, Ordway, awakes (He has amnesia and doesn’t recall, no matter how hard he tries, that he was a gangster).
 Joy’s lines, as Nurse Betty, include this banter with another nurse as they fuss about Ordway.
 Here was Constance Worth – well and truly typecast.

 “Nurse Betty: From where I sit he promises to be good looking

 Nurse 2: I wonder if he’s married…